hjns/helloworld-spec_qiwen/GDB.md

-连接
+connect

-·         target remote -- 远程连接
+·         target remote -- remote connection

-·         file -- 加载符号表
+·         file -- Loading symbol table

-·         load -- 加载程序
+·         load -- Loader

-·         attach -- 挂接到已在运行的进程来调试
+·         attach -- Hook into an already running process to debug

-断点
+Breakpoints

-观察点
+Observation Point

-·         break -- 在指定的行或函数处设置断点，缩写为 b
+·         break -- Set a breakpoint at the specified line or function, abbreviated as b

-·         info breakpoints -- 打印未删除的所有断点，观察点和捕获点的列表，缩写为 i b
+·         info breakpoints -- Print a list of all breakpoints, watchpoints, and catchpoints that have not been deleted, abbreviated as i b

-·         disable -- 禁用断点，缩写为 dis
+·         disable -- Disable breakpoints, abbreviated as dis

-·         enable -- 启用断点
+·         enable -- Enable breakpoints

-·         clear -- 清除指定行或函数处的断点
+·         clear -- Clear breakpoints at the specified line or function

-·         delete -- 删除断点，缩写为 d
+·         delete -- Delete breakpoint, abbreviated as d

-·         tbreak -- 设置临时断点，参数同 break，但在程序第一次停住后会被自动删除
+·         tbreak -- Set a temporary breakpoint, the parameters are the same as break, but it will be automatically deleted after the program stops for the first time

-·         watch -- 为表达式（或变量）设置观察点，当表达式（或变量）的值有变化时，暂停程序执行
+·         watch -- Set a watchpoint for an expression (or variable) and pause program execution when the value of the expression (or variable) changes

-调试跟踪
+Debug Tracing

-·         step -- 单步跟踪，如果有函数调用，会进入该函数，缩写为 s
+·         step -- Single-step tracing, if there is a function call, it will enter the function, abbreviated as s

-·         step i -- 单步跟踪汇编代码，缩写为si
+·         step i -- Single-step tracking assembly code, abbreviated as si

-·         next -- 单步跟踪，如果有函数调用，不会进入该函数，缩写为 n
+·         next -- Single-step tracing, if there is a function call, it will not enter the function, abbreviated as n

-·         next i -- 单步跟踪汇编代码，缩写为ni
+·         next i -- Single-step trace assembly code, abbreviated as ni

-·         run -- 启动被调试的程序，缩写为 r
+·         run -- Start the debugged program, abbreviated as r

-·         return -- 使选定的栈帧返回到其调用者
+·         return -- Causes the selected stack frame to return to its caller

-·         finish -- 执行直到选择的栈帧返回，缩写为 fin
+·         finish -- Execute until the selected stack frame returns, abbreviated as fin

-·         until -- 执行直到达到当前栈帧中当前行后的某一行（用于跳过循环、递归函数调用），缩写为 u
+·         until -- Execute until a line after the current line in the current stack frame is reached (used to skip loops and recursive function calls), abbreviated as u

-·         continue -- 恢复程序执行，缩写为 c
+·         continue -- Resume program execution, abbreviated as c

-查看
+Check

-·         backtrace -- 查看程序调用栈的信息，缩写为 bt
+·         backtrace -- View the program call stack information, abbreviated as bt

-·         print -- 打印表达式 EXP 的值，缩写为 p
+·         print -- Print the value of the expression EXP, abbreviated as p

-·         x -- 查看内存，比如x /8fx 0x80000000以16进制显示地址0x80000000的8个字节数据
+·         x -- View memory, for example, x /8fx 0x80000000 displays 8 bytes of data at address 0x80000000 in hexadecimal.

-·         display -- 每次程序停止时打印表达式 EXP 的值（自动显示）
+·         display -- Print the value of expression EXP each time the program stops (automatically displayed)

-·         info display -- 打印早先设置为自动显示的表达式列表
+·         info display -- Prints a list of expressions that were previously set to be displayed automatically

-·         info register – 查看cpu寄存器状态
+·         info register – Check the CPU register status

-·         ptype -- 打印类型 TYPE 的定义
+·         ptype -- Definition of print type TYPE

-设置
+setup

-·         set args -- 设置调试程序的参数
+·         set args -- Setting debugger parameters

-·         set var -- 设置变量值
+·         set var -- Setting variable values

-·         frame -- 选择栈帧
+·         frame -- Select stack frame